-The purpose of this procedure is to provide a structured process in order to:
+The purpose of this procedure is to provide a positive structured process in order to:

-- establish whether an appropriate match has been made between the person newly appointed into a position, the position and the work environment, and whether the person is able to perform the duties of the position at least satisfactorily;
+- establish whether an appropriate match has been made between the employee, the position and the work environment, and whether the employee is able to perform the duties of the position as required;

-- ensure individual employees are clear about the roles and responsibilities of the position they hold;
+- ensure employees are clear about the roles and responsibilities of the position they hold;

-- ensure supervisors are aware of their roles and responsibilities in relation to the performance, development and conduct of employees;
+- ensure manager/supervisors are aware of their roles and responsibilities in relation to the development and performance of employee;

-This procedure applies to all academic appointments of more than six months duration that include a probation period.
+This procedure applies to all continuing and fixed-term academic appointments of six months or more that include a probationary period.

-- As soon as possible after commencement of employment the Deputy Vice-Chancellor, Executive Dean or Head of School/Section shall meet with the person newly appointed into a position to explain probationary requirements including (if appropriate):
+- As soon as possible after commencement of employment the manager/supervisor will meet with the newly appointed employee to explain the probationary period and requirements including (as appropriate):

 - research direction and expected research outcomes;